You SHALL go to the Hall!

 It’s an intriguing mix of old and new: a Grade 1 listed manor house with a slightly monastic vibe on a site which dates back to the Domesday Book.
 There’s lots of info around the place telling you its history – apparently Henry VIII nabbed it during the dissolution of the monasteries and gave it to a favourite.

 But in the midst of all the leaded windows and wood panelling, there is a door which opens on a flight of stairs which transports you to a modern world of hydrotherapy and sauna, their state-of-the-art Gaia Spa.
 It opened in 2016 and has won a raft of awards since, including Condé Nast Johansens 2020, due to its natural wellness vibe and gorgeous range of own-brand products and ritual treatments, designed with the aim of putting your mind, body and soul back together.

-As if that wasn’t enough reason to drop everything and book in a #comebacklater way now, they’ve recently re-invented the old Gallery restaurant into Àclèaf, with their 3 AA rosette winning head chef, Scott Paton, at the helm.
+As if that wasn’t enough reason to drop everything and book this very second, they’ve recently re-invented the old Gallery restaurant into Àclèaf, with their 3 AA rosette winning head chef, Scott Paton, at the helm.
 Don’t be put off by all those accents (its pronounced A -kleef and means acorn) – the food is stunning, delicious and despite the slightly poncy name, it doesn’t take itself at all seriously.

 The first thing that hits you as you push open the ancient wooden door into reception is the scent of geranium, Gaia’s signature fragrance, wafting down from the spa.

 You’re offered a complementary elderflower drink and are invited to take a quick guided tour of the impressive Great Hall where Boringdon’s legendary afternoon tea is served, the Spa built into the hill behind the hotel, the Mayflower Brasserie, and not forgetting the quirky bit, a Secret Bar, hidden behind a door pretending to be a bookshelf.